maartenmennes/ICA-AROMA/doc/manual.md

        -m mask_aroma.nii.gz
 ```

-We recommend not to use the mask determined by FEAT.
+We recommend not using the mask determined by FEAT.
 This mask is optimized to be used for
-first-level analysis, as has been dilated to ensure that all ‘active’ voxels are included.
-We advise
+first-level analysis, as has been dilated to ensure that all *active* voxels are included.
-to create a mask using the Brain Extraction Tool of FSL (fractional intensity of 0.3), on a
-non-brain-extracted example or mean functional image (e.g. example_func within the FEAT
+Instead, we recommend creating a mask using the Brain Extraction Tool of FSL (using a fractional intensity of 0.3), on a non-brain-extracted example or a mean functional image (e.g. example_func within the FEAT
 directory).

-Example to create an appropriate mask:
+Example of creating an appropriate mask:
 ```no-highlight
 $ bet <input> <output> -f 0.3 -n -m -R
 ```

-Of note, the specified mask will only be used at the first stage (ICA) of ICA-AROMA.
+Note that the specified mask will only be used at the first stage (ICA) of ICA-AROMA.
 The
 output fMRI data-file is not masked.